 Dr Beck leads a research group focused on integrating nanophotonics and optoelectronic device design for applications in solar fuels and the next generation of photodetection technologies.
-She is also Convenor of the ANU ECI Hydrogen Economy Research Cluster.
+She is also Convenor of the Hydrogen Fuels Project in the Energy Change Instiutute's Zero-carbon energy for the Asia-Pacific ANU Grand Challenge.

 Dr Beck currently holds a Discovery Early Career Researcher Award (DECRA) from the ARC, as well as the Future Engineering Research Leader (FERL) Fellowship from the ANU.
 She joined the Research School of Engineering at The Australian National University as a research fellow and lecturer in 2015.
 She spent the previous 4 years as a Marie Curie Research Fellow at ICFO - The Institute of Photonic Sciences in Barcelona, Spain, employing plasmonics to enhance the performance of novel optoelectronic devices.
 She obtained a PhD from The ANU in 2011, with a thesis on designing plasmonic light trapping schemes for applications in solar cells.
 She has an MSci degree in Physics from The University of Glasgow, and was awarded the Eve and Ravenscroft prize for the most distinguished graduate from the Faculty of Physical Sciences.